intel/compute-samples/README.md

     cd build
     cmake ..
     make

 ### Installation
 The following commands install project's binaries.
-By default they are installed in `build/bin` directory, but it can be customized by adding `CMAKE_INSTALL_PREFIX=your/path` during CMake configuration.
+By default they are installed in `build` directory, but it can be customized by adding `CMAKE_INSTALL_PREFIX=your/path` during CMake configuration.

 #### Windows
     Open compute_samples.sln
     Build INSTALL project

 #### Linux
     make install

+### Package
+In order to create redistributable package please use the following commands:

+#### Windows
+    Open compute_samples.sln
+    Build PACKAGE project

+#### Linux
+    make package

 ### Test
 There are 3 ways to run tests depending on the use case: